-2.4.
-CURRENT COMMUNITY ENGAGEMENT
+2.4 CURRENT COMMUNITY ENGAGEMENT

 The SRD has an active FireSmart program and since the 2011 CWPP has held several FireSmart events on Cortes Island.
-Generally, there is widespread recognition and awareness from SRD staff, CIFA personnel and community members of the threat posed to Cortes Island by wildfire.
+Generally, there is widespread recognition and awareness from SRD staff, CIFFA personnel and community members of the threat posed to Cortes Island by wildfire.
 As a result, significant progress has been made to enhance community engagement in FireSmart initiatives.

 Initiatives carried out by the SRD include chipping and removing yard and wood debris on private land, distributing educational materials, hosting FireSmart workshops and using Facebook and other social media platforms to engage the public with fire danger information.
-CIFA is also involved with public advisories and educating homeowners about FireSmarting their properties, and have FireSmart resources available throughout their website.
-It should be noted that the SRD and CIFA aim to encourage and outlines basic FireSmart practices and recommendations, but no bylaw is in presently place that requires nor enforces compliance.
+CIFFA is also involved with public advisories and educating homeowners about FireSmarting their properties, and have FireSmart resources available throughout their website, cortesfire.org.
+It should be noted that the SRD aims to encourage and educate residents on FireSmart practices and recommendations, but no bylaw is in presently place that requires nor enforces compliance.
+Some local governments with sufficient enforcement resources will enact an Unsightly Properties or Fire Protection bylaw that grants local staff the authority to require the removal of materials on private property that pose a fire risk.

 Community understanding of wildfire risk is generally high, with a prevalent sentiment that a wildfire induced evacuation is the most plausible cause for an evacuation order off the island.
-Voluntary community participation within the CIFA is notable with consistent annual membership.
+In a 2020 residents survey, there was significant public support for more FireSmart initiatives, including education and debris removal on private properties (Appendix J- Cortes Island Wildfire Survey Community Feedback).
+Voluntary community participation within the CIFFA is notable with consistent annual membership.
 Nevertheless, community engagement in wildfire mitigation activities associated with the SRD is relatively low as an intent to distance from government is common among island residents.

-2.5.
-LINKAGES TO OTHER PLANS AND POLICIES
+2.5 LINKAGES TO OTHER PLANS AND POLICIES

-The following is a summary of SRD and provincial policies and guidelines that relate to strategic wildfire management, wildfire threat reduction, operational fuel treatments and emergency planning.
+The following is a summary of SRD and provincial policies and guidelines that relate to strategic wildfire management, wildfire risk reduction, operational fuel treatments and emergency planning.
 Regional policies and bylaws are important tools available to mitigate wildfire risk to a community, by providing strategic direction, authority to enforce FireSmart compliance, and recognition of risk in land use planning and development.
 This section recommends amendments to plans and bylaws to further recognize and promote FireSmart principles.

-2.5.1.
-Local Authority Emergency Plan
+2.5.1 Local Authority Emergency Plan

-Emergency preparedness and response is managed by the SRD and Cortes Island Emergency Services, which is guided by higher level emergency management legislation such as the provincial Emergency Program Act.5 The Emergency Program Act describes the various roles and administrative duties of the province and local governments with regards to emergency organization, the implementation of higher level emergency plans, the processes of declaring a state of emergency and coordinating post disaster relief programs and assistance.
+Emergency preparedness and response is managed by the SRD in collaboration with the Cortes Island Emergency Planning Committee (CIEPC), which is guided by higher level emergency management legislation such as the provincial Emergency Program Act.15 The Emergency Program Act describes the various roles and administrative duties of the province and local governments with regards to emergency organization, the implementation of higher level emergency plans, the processes of declaring a state of emergency and coordinating post disaster relief programs and assistance.

-A Cortes Island Wildfire Protection Plan and Evacuation Plan 6 was developed in 2016 in collaboration of the SRD and Cortes Island Emergency Services to provide guidelines and procedures for a coordinated evacuation off of Cortes Island in a threatening event deeming an area of the island unsafe to occupy.
+A Cortes Island Evacuation Plan16 was developed in 2016 by the SRD and the CIEPC to provide guidelines and procedures for a coordinated evacuation off of Cortes Island in a threatening event deeming an area of the island unsafe to occupy.
 The evacuation plan includes basic contingencies in the event of a wildland/interface fire, including the designation of an Emergency Operations Centre, information on Emergency Support Services (ESS), specific and alternate evacuation routes to be used during an emergency situation, and a list of key contacts and the roles of local government personnel in the event of a wildfire.
 BC Ferries are identified as the main transportation method on and off the island.